justinsowhat/nlp4j-python-wrapper/README.md

 This is a python wrapper for the [common-line tools](https://emorynlp.github.io/nlp4j/quickstart/install.html) of [NLP4J](https://emorynlp.github.io/nlp4j/).

-I wrote it because for a current project that I'm working on is heavily python-based, and just to keep my codes and pipeline together, having a python wrapper makes my life slight easier.
+I wrote it because for a current project that I'm working on is heavily python-based, and just to keep my codes and pipeline together, having a python wrapper makes my life slightly easier.

 Also, a nice thing about NLP4J is that their POS tagger is trained on some clinical notes/texts, so if you are working on clinical NLP, it's a nice alternative to cTAKES.
 For more details on their models, [this page](https://emorynlp.github.io/nlp4j/supplements/english.html).

 Dependencies